 - How will study away affect their degree progression or change the sequence of required courses?

-- Which courses does the student still need to complete: major, minor, core?
+- Which courses does the student still need to complete: major, minor, Ethos?

-- How will the credits earned during study away be applied: major, minor, core?
+- How will the credits earned during study away be applied: major, minor, Ethos?